ChicagoPark/DSA/README.md

 ### [Sort - Insertion Sort]
 > <img width="350" alt="IMG" src="https://user-images.githubusercontent.com/73331241/166623144-88d52738-7c9e-4960-b07d-e3556b7d2cd1.png">
 >
+> Chicago's realization: `Move criteria index gradually`, then put that criteria in to the organized left side of the criteria.
+>
 > * Divide the given array into two part
 > [First part]: `loop from i=1 to len(arr)`